13

 The ring was nothing Opulent- no towering diamond or ornate flourish.
 Just a slender band of silver, delicate and graceful, its surface catching light like a whispered secret.

-It wasn’t the kind of ring that screamed possession.
+It wasn't the kind of ring that screamed possession.
 It was the kind that murmured promise.
-Not loud, not showy— just... eternal.
-A soft, infinite forever resting against skin.

-And suddenly— something shifted.
+And suddenly, something shifted.

-If all of this— this marriage, this madness— wasn’t just a fragile performance held together by pressure and names.
+If all of this, this marriage, this madness, wasn't just a fragile performance held together by pressure and names.

-If I had met someone on my own terms, loved them without fear, trusted them without trembling—
+If I had met someone on my own terms, loved them without fear, trusted them without trembling, this is the ring I would've worn.

 And maybe that's what broke me a little.

-Because I wasn’t supposed to like anything about today.
+Because I wasn't supposed to like anything about today, not the process, not the man, not the symbolism.

-This ring whispered things I wasn’t ready to hear.
+But this ring?
+This ring whispered things I wasn't ready to hear, and I couldn't look away.

-I ran my thumb across it.
+He released my hand, I ran my thumb across it.

 "Is this comfortable?" he asked, voice low.

-I nodded— words wouldn’t come.
+I nodded, words wouldn't come.
 I just touched the ring once more, grounding myself with its simplicity.

 I didn't know what to feel.